phoenixframework/phoenix/guides/components.md

 </Layouts.app>
 ```

 When we reload `http://localhost:4000/hello/Frank`, we should see the same content as before!
-The `show.html.heex` is now invoking two different funcion components:
+The `show.html.heex` is now invoking two different function components:

   * `<Layouts.app` - the syntax for invoking function componente defined in a separate module and it follows the same rules as calling any other function in Elixir